idaholab/mastodon/doc/content/examples/example6a.md

-# Example 6a: Displacement controlled contact problem with elastic soil.
+# Example 6a: Displacement-controlled contact problem with elastic soil

 ## Model Description